• News

 Meet Chef Mike Robinson

-An Expert, Hands-on Approach
+An Expert, Hands-On Approach

 Besides being a busy restaurateur and a celebrated chef trained in classic French techniques, Robinson is a longtime outdoorsman with an entrepreneurial spirit who has turned his passion into several thriving inter-related businesses.
 He’s well-known not just for his highly acclaimed restaurants but also for his television and internet shows that combine his different interests to attract millions of viewers.